AA-Arnold/smart-brains/README.md

 <img src="https://github.com/AA-Arnold/smart-brains/blob/master/smart-brains%20demo.png" alt="face detection demo"/>

 The part in this repo is the frontend.
-The repo for the backend is here [Link](https://github.com/AA-Arnold/deno-smart-brain-api).
+The repository for the backend is here [Link](https://github.com/AA-Arnold/deno-smart-brain-api).